pololu/motoron-python/README.md

 The error message above occurs on Windows if another program is using the serial port you are trying to open.

+## Files

+The essential code for the library is in just two files: `motoron.py` and `motoron_protocol.py`.

+Several example programs come with the library.
+They are single-file Python programs that have names ending with `_example.py`.

 ## Classes

 The main classes provided by this library are motoron.MotoronI2C and